Let us know who you are to generate an accurate course search

 Part-time courses, Higher Education and apprenticeships to enhance your career

 Apprenticeships and sector-focused courses to develop the skills of your workforce

 Access to HE courses are designed for adults who want to enter Higher Education but may not have the usual qualifications such as A-Levels.
 They are accredited through LASER Learning Awards and will help you develop the skills you need to prepare for university.

 On our Access to Nursing and Healthcare pathway you will benefit from studying a range of subjects which will prepare you to progress on to a broad selection of Nursing and Health related degree programmes at University.

 Learners that have taken this pathway in the past have progressed to study degrees in subjects such as General Nursing, Physiotherapy, Paramedic, Operating Department Practitioner, Mental Health Nurse, and Midwifery.

 We have an excellent track record of supporting learners into their first choice University and you will receive specialist guidance on completing a successful UCAS application and developing academic study skills alongside your specialist subjects to ensure that you are fully prepared to get a great degree.

 You will benefit from studying alongside other students who are also motivated to reach their goals and an Access course team who are specialists in their fields and experienced in helping adult learners to succeed.

-* If you're aged 19 or over and take out an Advanced Learner Loan to fund your Access to HE Diploma, then go on to successfully complete your degree or subsequent higher education course, the Government will pay the loan that covered your Access course.
+* If you take out an Advanced Learner Loan to fund your Access to HE Diploma, then go on to successfully complete your degree or subsequent higher education course, the Government will pay the loan that covered your Access course.
 Please be aware if you do not complete the course, you will still be liable to pay the full course fees.
 A deposit will be required at the start of the course if you are applying for a loan, but this will be returned when your loan is finalised.
 This course is eligible for an Advanced Learner Loan.